-Midfoot arthritis is a common cause of pain in the foot in middle-aged and elderly patients.
+Midfoot arthritis is a common cause of foot pain in middle-aged and elderly patients.
 The midfoot connects the heel to the front of the foot.
-So, arthritis affecting the midfoot can be particularly disabling for active people.
-So, how do you diagnose midfoot arthritis, and what can you do about it?
+Arthritis affecting the midfoot can be particularly disabling for active individuals.
+How is midfoot arthritis diagnosed, and what can be done about it?

 The midfoot connects the heel with the front of the foot.
-It consists of several small midfoot bones with multiple joints connecting the bones.
+It consists of several small midfoot bones, with multiple joints connecting them.
 It generally supports the foot and provides shock absorption for the foot arch.

-The cartilage lining the midfoot joints generally wears away, leading to bone-on-bone exposure.
+The cartilage lining the midfoot joints typically wears away, resulting in bone-on-bone contact.
 Typically, symptoms of arthritis in the top of foot include:

-• pain in the midfoot is usually made worse by walking or sport
+• Pain in the midfoot is usually made worse by walking or sports

-Usually, an assessment by a doctor reveals tenderness at the joints of the midfoot and stiffness in midfoot movements.
+Typically, a doctor’s assessment reveals tenderness at the joints of the midfoot and stiffness in midfoot movements.

 In general, a diagnosis of midfoot arthritis uses a combination of the doctor’s assessment and imaging.

-Usually, people with mid-foot arthritis are tender to palpate at the site of arthritis.
+Typically, individuals with mid-foot arthritis have tenderness to palpation at the site of the arthritis.

 We use X-rays to confirm a diagnosis.
-Sometimes, an MRI or standing CT scan is helpful to detect early changes that are not picked up on an X-ray.
+Sometimes, an MRI or a standing CT scan helps detect early changes that are not visible on an X-ray.

 foot treatment

 Generally, we try simple treatments first.
-Exercise therapy is effective at reducing pain and improving function.
-Effective therapies include calf strengthening, midfoot mobility exercises, joint manipulation, and orthotics.
+Exercise therapy is an effective method for reducing pain and improving function.
+Effective therapies include calf strengthening exercises, midfoot mobility exercises, joint manipulation, and the use of orthotics.

-Other effective treatments include weight loss and tablets such as ibuprofen.
+Other effective treatments include weight loss and the use of tablets, such as ibuprofen.

 In complex cases, an ultrasound-guided injection may help reduce pain and improve your ability to walk and play sports.